-You should start obtaining conveyancing estimates from solicitors ASAP.
-Once you decide who you want to use and once your offer is accepted you can instruct them to work for you and pass their contact information on to the EA.
-Given that you are taking out a mortgage with Kent Reliance, ask your prospective lawyers if they are on the Kent Reliance conveyancing panel otherwise they can't do the mortgage legal work.
+It would be wise to start your search sooner rather than later.
+After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their details on to the EA.
+Given that you are obtaining a mortgage with Co-operative, make sure you remember to check that your lawyer is on the Co-operative conveyancing panel.

 Lloyds have agreed my mortgage in principle, my offer on a property in Abridge has been agreed to, what are the next steps?

 The estate agent will wish to be informed of your lawyer's details (ensure that the property lawyers are on the lender’s panel).
 Call up Lloyds or your financial adviser and complete any outstanding paperwork.
 Lloyds will instruct a valuer who will get in touch with the selling agent or vendor to arrange a time for the valuation to occur.
 Once carried out (assuming no problems) it takes about a fortnight for the mortgage offer to be issued.
 Lloyds will issue the offer to you and your conveyancing practitioners.
 The legal work will then take it’s course according the nature and complexity of the conveyancing in Abridge.